The new BlackBerry has a physical keyboard and will arrive in April

 It will go on sale globally in April, said Nicolas Zibell, CEO of TCL Communication, the phone’s manufacturer and licensee of the brand, at a launch event in Barcelona on the eve of Mobile World Congress.

 Like the BlackBerries of old, the KEYone has a physical keyboard with raised keys.
-A neat twist is that it also acts as a touchpad of sorts, and each letter can be used as a shortcut, with or without a modifier key, for 52 shortcuts in all.
+A neat twist is that it also acts as a touchpad of sorts, and each letter can be used as a shortcut, with a short or long keypress, for 52 shortcuts in all.

 “Imagine, F for Facebook or U for Uber,” said Logan Bell, senior product manager for BlackBerry Mobile.